 21 Ice Cream Themed Books For Kids

-While your children are out enjoying the warm summer weather, they can also read some ice cream inspired books.
+While your children are out enjoying the warm summer weather, they can also read some books about ice cream.

-Reading for kids is an important part of their learning and development process.
-Books are an excellent way to teach them lessons, increase their vocabulary and spark their imagination.
+Reading is an important part of the learning and development process for kids.
+Books are an excellent way to teach them lessons, increase their vocabulary, and spark their imagination.

-Whether your favorite flavor is vanilla, chocolate or something more complex, there are plenty of great ice cream titles for kids to enjoy!
+Whether your favorite flavor is vanilla, chocolate, or something more complex, there are plenty of great ice cream titles for kids to enjoy!
+Don't forget to grab our printable booklist and ice cream-themed reading log.

 The Nice Dream Truck by Beth Ferry and Brigette Barrager is a whimsical bedtime story about an ice cream truck that travels on moonbeams and serves up scoops of fantastic dreams in every flavor.